jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 # Update log

+March 16, 2024 No bugs, I am just adding some more data to the README.
+I also got a response back from the WHO and they pointed my to their using the 2023 catalog pdf.
+  I had read this before, but having worked a bit with the catalog gave me a bit better understanding of some of the decisions they made.

-March 15, 2024 I caught some variants with amino acid mutations that exceded the gene lengths.
+March 15, 2024 I caught some variants with amino acid mutations that go over the gene lengths.
 These have had the amino acids removed (variant id unchanged).

 March 14, 2024 I found that a few codons were off in my